 The chargeback process is complex; it involves several different people and institutions.
-However, once you master the basics, it isn’t too difficult to understand how a dispute progresses from one entity to another.
+Once you master the basics, however, it isn’t too difficult to understand how a dispute progresses from one entity to another.

-Below is an explanation of the people involved in the chargeback process.
+Let's talk about the people and businesses involved in the chargeback process.

 The entire chargeback process usually starts with a disgruntled or unsatisfied cardholder.